Chart Color Schemes

 Employment conditions in Clear Island Waters demonstrate exceptional strength compared to most Australian markets

-Clear Island Waters has an educated workforce with strong representation in professional services.
-Its unemployment rate was 2.1% in September 2025, lower than Rest of Qld's 4.1%.
+Clear Island Waters has a well-educated workforce with strong representation in professional services.
+The unemployment rate was 2.1% as of September 2025, with an estimated employment growth of 2.1% over the past year.
+This is based on AreaSearch aggregation of statistical area data.

 Frequently Asked Questions - Employment